-The dispenser explained how the prescription delivery service was carried out.
-Patient signatures were routinely obtained for receipt of prescriptions delivered and if patients were not at home when the delivery driver attempted to deliver, a note was left.
+A member of the pharmacy team explained how the prescription delivery service was carried out.
+People's signatures were routinely obtained for receipt of prescriptions delivered and if they were not at home when the delivery driver attempted to deliver, a note was left.

 Stock medications were sourced from licensed wholesalers and specials from a licensed manufacturer.
 Stock was stored tidily in the pharmacy.
 CDs were stored appropriately.
 Patient returned CDs were destroyed using denaturing kits.
+The patient returned medicines waste was stored in containers that were kept in the pharmacy team's toilet.
+This meant there was a possibility of unauthorised access to medicines.
 The pharmacy team were aware of the Falsified Medicines Directive (FMD) and had received training.
 2D barcode scanners had been installed at each computer terminal.
 The pharmacy had FMD computer software installed and the pharmacy team were currently decommissioning FMD compliant prescription medicines at the point of collection.

 There were two clean medicines fridges, equipped with thermometers.
 The minimum and maximum temperature were being recorded daily and the records were complete.
 Fridge medicines were dispensed into clear bags and an assembled prescription for insulin was stored in the fridge in a clear bag.
-The dispenser explained that the insulin box was shown to the patient upon collection to confirm it was what they were expecting.
+The insulin box was shown to the patient upon collection to confirm it was what they were expecting.

 The medication stock had been divided up into sections for date checking purposes, with different sections date checked periodically.
 Short dated medicines were highlighted.
 No out-of-date stock medicines were seen from a number that were sampled.
 The date of opening for liquid medicines with limited shelf life was added to the medicine bottles.
-Alerts and recalls were received via email from the NHS and MHRA.
+Alerts and recalls were received via email from the NHS and on the internet.
 These were read, acted on by a member of the pharmacy team and a record was kept.